bbredesen/go-vk/README.md

   vk.xml (that I've found) for the video functions and required types.
 Instead, the types are directly included through vk.xml as C headers.
 As a placeholder, all of these types are defined as int32 through exceptions.json.
 These types may end up hard-coded.
-* vkGetPipelinePropertiesEXT - as of 1.3.240, this is the single command that uses VkBaseOutStructure as a parameter type.
-  BaseOutStructure (and BaseInStrucutre) are set to be ignored in the binding because they are self-referential and cause infinite recursion in Resolve().
-For the moment, I'm manually updating that parameter to struct{}.